DavidLlanio/Code-Jam-2022/README.md

+# Cunning Kumiho's Project
+A chatroom that hates you and doesn't care about personalization

+## How to install
+sample text

+## How to use
+sample text

-# Python Discord Code Jam Repository Template
+# (OLD) Python Discord Code Jam Repository Template

 ## A Primer
 Hello code jam participants!
 We've put together this repository template for you to use in [our code jams](https://pythondiscord.com/events/) or even other Python events!